fitwp/fitwp.github.io/whisper.md

 ---
 layout: default
-title: whisper.md
+title: Whisper WordPress Theme Documentation
 permalink: /whisper
 published: true
----

----
-layout: default
-title: Whisper WordPress Theme Documentation
-permalink: /whisper
 ---

 ## Files Included

 The download package (`.zip`) that you get from ThemeForest contains the following files and folder: